 I can think of no other company that offers such a wonderful example of this style of sword.
 The handling is, simply put, what a true medieval replica should be.
 One is hard pressed to find ANYTHING scathing to say about Albion's masterpiece.
 Without a doubt, I would not hesitate for one moment about purchasing this sword again.

 In 20/20 hindsight, this may have been one of my best purchases.
-I am not sure if it is really worth the $700 I paid (it is now $800 due to the recent price increase), but I truly have no qualms with it.
+I am not sure if it is really worth the $700 I paid (it is now $880 due to inflation and price increases over the years), but I truly have no qualms with it.